munroe1786/munroe1786/README.md

 🌱 I’m currently learning how to create small games as a way to keep working on my skills.
 APIs are also something that I am working on learning more about by building apps that utilize API calls.
 I plan to learn Java soon as well.

-⚡ Fun fact: I used to bake bread at a cafe in Athens, GA.
+⚡ Fun facts: I used to bake bread at a cafe in Athens, GA and stil do now and again.
+I also played cello in middle and high school and would like to take it up again soon.

 📫 How to reach me: my email address is era3munroe at gmail dot com.